danieleteti/delphimvcframework/README.md

 - Fix https://github.com/danieleteti/delphimvcframework/issues/451

+- Merged [PR#543](https://github.com/danieleteti/delphimvcframework/pull/543) (Now the `PathInfo` is trimmed so the router convert this "http://myserver.com/one " to this "http://myserver.com/one")

 - Fix for nil objects in lists during serialization

 - Fix a very subtle bug in `MaxRecordCount` parameter for RQL based methods in `TMVCActiveRecord`